Cash Games, Poker Basics, Poker Strategy, Tournaments

 Equity = (Outs x 4) – (Outs – 8)

-For example, let us think back to the example we used earlier, where we had 21 poker outs.
+For example, let us recall the earlier example in which we had 21 poker outs.

 Equity = (21 x 4) – (21 – 8)